Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2017--sample-paper-4.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Which numer is halfway between:
+Which number is halfway between:

 $0.01$ and $0.26?$